MLinkPlanner 2.0

 -

 Terrain elevation data 2-30 m plane resolution (Default DEM).
-For more details on data sources see Appendix 1.
-"Terrain Elevation Data".
+For more details on data sources see Appendix 1 “Default DEM”.
 It is also possible to use custom DEM in GeoTIFF format with any plane resolution.
-In order to use custom DEM, specify the path to it in the Settings menu and check the corresponding box.
-File format requirements are outlined in Appendix 2 "Custom DEM Format".
+To use custom DEM specify path to it in Settings menu and check corresponding box.
+File format requirements are outlined in Appendix 2 “Custom DEM Format”.

 -

-Global tree cover 1 arc sec (about 30 m) resolution data with information about tree heights.
+Global Tree Cover 1 arc sec (about 30 m) resolution data with information about tree heights.
 Data sources: High-Resolution Global Maps of 21st-Century Forest Cover Change Published by Hansen, Potapov, Moore, Hancher et al. Department of Geographical Sciences University of Maryland https://earthenginepartners.appspot.com and Jet Propulsion Laboratory California Institute of Technology https://landscape.jpl.nasa.gov/

 -